ycm-core/YouCompleteMe/README.md

 First, realize that **no keyboard shortcuts had to be pressed** to get the list of completion candidates at any point in the demo.
 The user just types and the suggestions pop up by themselves.
-If the user doesn't find the completion suggestions relevant and/or just wants to type, he can do so; the completion engine will not interfere.
+If the user doesn't find the completion suggestions relevant and/or just wants to type, they can do so; the completion engine will not interfere.

-When the user sees a useful completion string being offered, he presses the TAB key to accept it.
+When the user sees a useful completion string being offered, they press the TAB key to accept it.
 This inserts the completion string.
 Repeated presses of the TAB key cycle through the offered completions.